 METALS-Copper eases as dollar firms on U.S. inflation fears

-HANOI, June 28 (Reuters) - Copper prices fell on Monday as the dollar strengthened on worries over inflation in the United States that could lead to sooner-than-expected policy tightening.
+HANOI, June 28 (Reuters) - Copper prices fell on Monday and were set for a third straight daily drop in London, as the dollar strengthened on investor concerns over inflation in the United States that could lead to sooner-than-expected policy tightening.

-The dollar held firm after slightly softer-than-expected U.S. inflation did little to chip away investors' conviction that the Federal Reserve could tighten monetary policy if consumer price pressures continue to intensify.
+The dollar's index against six other major currencies strengthened 0.1% to 91.870 =USD, after a softer-than-expected U.S. inflation did little to change investors' conviction that the Federal Reserve could tighten monetary policy if consumer price pressures continue to intensify.

-A stronger dollar makes greenback-priced metals more expensive to holders of other currencies.
+A stronger dollar makes greenback-priced metals more expensive for holders of other currencies.

+"This morning, there is a marked lack of interest in the Asian session with all the drifting lower on thin volumes as yet again the physical buyers shy away from these prices," Malcolm Freeman, director at Kingdom Futures, said in a note.

 FUNDAMENTALS